Join us in EDMONTON

 WORKSHOP SESSION #1

-Attendees rotate through their first half of the hands-on educational product stations.
+|Attendees rotate through their first four (4) hands-on educational product stations.

 (25 minutes at each station + five minute transitions)